AckerlyXu/heima/articles/application-gateway/application-gateway-create-gateway-arm-template.md

 ## Deploy the Azure Resource Manager template by using click-to-deploy

 Click-to-deploy is another way to use Azure Resource Manager templates.
-It's an easy way to use templates with the Azure Portal.
+It's an easy way to use templates with the Azure portal.

 1. Go to [Create an application gateway with web application firewall](https://github.com/Azure/azure-quickstart-templates/tree/master/101-application-gateway-waf/).